The Contact and Mobility Networks of Mexico City: Discussion

-While the overall structure of the network is retained on different days, an open question that remains is whether well-documented changes in mobility patterns lead to what would be in essence, a rewiring of the network.
-For instance, weekday commuters could interact with a set of people at work, and have the same number of contacts with a different set of people on the weekend.
-A particular question that we plan to tackle is whether pandemic mobility restrictions have been successful in reducing the number of contacts within the city, or have only led to a somewhat degree-preserving rewiring of the network.\\
+While the overall structure of contact networks is retained on different days, an open question is whether well-documented changes in mobility patterns lead to what would be, in essence, a rewiring of the network.
+For instance, weekday commuters could interact with a set of people at work and have the same number of contacts with different people on the weekend.
+A particular question that we plan to tackle is whether pandemic mobility restrictions have successfully reduced the number of contacts within the city or have only led to a somewhat degree-preserving rewiring of the network.
+Similarly, it will be interesting to see whether the properties of mobility networks change after these restrictions, indicating modifications in the mobility patterns of people in the city due to the pandemic. \\

-The same strategy used for the reconstruction of this network can be applied to other cities in Mexico and Latin America.
-Since mobile devices are widely used throughout urban areas, the data is available.
-It would be interesting to see if the structures observed for Mexico City are preserved in other cities throughout the continent. \\

-Finally, we must acknowledge that the particular motivation of this work is in the context of the current COVID-19 pandemic.
-While we believe that there are many applications for this network analysis, at the present time we are particularly interested in its use for the development of epidemiological and other public policy decision making models.
-With this in mind, we are providing this network as an open dataset for any researcher or policymaker interested in its use.
+We must acknowledge that the particular motivation of this work is in the context of the current COVID-19 pandemic.
+While we believe that there are many applications for this network analysis, we are particularly interested in its use for the development of epidemiological and other public policy decision-making models.
+With this in mind, we are providing these networks as an open dataset for any researcher or policymaker interested in their use.\\